-The National Green Building Underwriting Standard addresses several areas of value that positively impact the building and its desirability when compared to a 'market' peer group.
-Fully accounting for these attributes in both the underwriting, financing and quality of life for the occupant can result in an asset achieving higher value when compared to other market assets that either 1) do not achieve these certifications, or 2) do not achieve the specific attributes discussed further.
+The National Green Building Underwriting Standard addresses several areas of value that positively impact homes and their desirability when compared to a 'market' peer group.
+Fully accounting for these attributes in both the underwriting, financing and quality of life for the occupant can result in homes achieving higher value when compared to other properties that either 1) do not achieve these certifications, or 2) do not achieve the specific attributes discussed further.

-The transparency resulting from achieving key aspects of these certification standards provides underwriters relevant asset-based value information in important areas including energy and water efficiency; location attributes including transit orientation; indoor environmental quality;

-and operational and durability superiority.
+The transparency resulting from achieving key aspects of these certification standards provides underwriters relevant property value information in important areas including energy and water efficiency; location attributes including transit orientation; indoor environmental quality; and operational and durability superiority.
 Factoring these and other relevant issues into determining the 'market' peer group from which to assess value is a critical component of the underwriting process.

 Real estate finance and appraisal professionals should incorporate these risk-based impacts within their assumptions at loan underwriting.
-Among the factors affecting ongoing operating and maintenance expenses and overall asset value are:
+Among the factors affecting ongoing operating and maintenance expenses and overall property value are: